kartik-v/dependent-dropdown/README.md

 This event is triggered when the dependent parent input is modified or changed.
 This event also allows you to access these parameters:

-- `value`: the dependent rating value after the change (based on the `selected` variable generated in server response).
+- `value`: the parent dependent dropdown value after the change (based on the `selected` variable generated in server response).
 - `count`: the count of options generated in the dependent dropdown.

 **Example:**